-This section discusses a range of strategies and/or action items that the city may consider coming out of this report.
+This section discusses a range of strategies and/or action items that the cities and County may consider, emerging from this project.
 (Adoption of this report does not imply official commitment to any of these steps.)

 - 1) Identify local economic development point person: Each city should select a point person to ensure that the agreed upon next steps stemming from this EOA study are implemented.
 This person should be responsible for ensuring that the EOA report is introduced to the Planning Commission and City Council for consideration.
-This local point person may coordinate with regional partners to facilitate broader economic development efforts (see below). - 2) Adoption or formal acknowledgement of the EOA report and findings: The City Council should consider formally recognizing this EOA report and its findings.
+This local point person may coordinate with regional partners to facilitate broader economic development efforts (see below). - 2) Adoption of the EOA report and findings: The City Council of each city should consider formally adopting this EOA report and its findings.
 This establishes the analysis as the underpinning of the Economic Chapter of the local Comprehensive Plan.
-Typically, at the time of adoption, the contents of the Economic Chapter will also be updated with an overview of findings from this analysis, and also revised goals and policies (if any) stemming from the findings. - In assessing applicants, many state and federal programs and funding sources look to see that local plans support the proposed project.
-This is one reason that it is important to periodically update the Comp Plan to ensure that it supports the community's current goals and priorities. - 3) Updated Goal 10 Housing Needs Analysis: An important challenge to economic development identified in many parts of Grant County is the availability of appropriate housing, at affordable price points to the workforce that the area would like to attract.
+Typically, at the time of adoption, the contents of the Economic Chapter will also be updated with an overview of findings from this analysis, and also revised goals and policies (if any) stemming from the findings.
+Adopting the EOA helps establish a factual basis for other grants and planning efforts moving forward. - 3) Undertake annual goal-setting for the city: Individual cities should consider adopting a simple list of one to three economic development actions that it can undertake over the coming year to two-year period.
+These action items are meant to be practical, so they may be simple and relatively easy to achieve.
+The purpose is to keep forward momentum by taking small steps, on a set timeline, and tracking the progress. - 4) Updated Goal 10 Housing Needs Analysis: An important challenge to economic development identified in many parts of Grant County is the availability of appropriate housing, at affordable price points to the workforce that the area would like to attract.
 In some cases, employment may be available, but the potential workforce finds it difficult to find attractive housing options.
 This situation leads to difficulty in recruiting and maintaining staffing levels, and tends to encourage longer-distance commuting.
 The cities should review the status of their latest Goal 10 Housing Needs Analysis (HNA), which forecasts 20-year housing needs and inventories residential land.
-An updated HNA and Housing Chapter to the Comp Plan can help identify and remedy gaps in the local housing inventory. - 4) Continue regional economic development coordination: Economic development efforts, including promotion and marketing campaigns, can be coordinated at the county or even multicounty level to take some burden off of scarce local resources.
+An updated HNA and Housing Chapter to the Comp Plan can help identify and provide strategies to help remedy gaps in the local housing inventory.
+Further partnering with Oregon Housing and Community Services can help increase access to state or federal subsidy for some types of development.

+5) Continue regional economic development coordination: Economic development efforts, including promotion and marketing campaigns, can be coordinated at the county or even multicounty level to take some burden off of scarce local resources.
 The Grant County Economic Development Department provides community contacts, business advising and resources, marketing and promotion, and tracks available commercial real estate.
 The agency is the natural lead for many of the economic development steps that can be implemented regionally.
 Smaller cities should engage regularly with Grant County Economic Development to coordinate programs and activities and ensure that all parts of the county are actively involved.